otacke/h5pxapikatchu/readme.txt

 If you need more, you should give Learning Locker (https://learninglocker.net/) a shot.
 It's open, free and shiny.

+== GDPR ==
+Please note that as of May 25, 2018 you may have to comply with the General Data Privacy Regulation (GDPR, http://gdpr-info.eu/).

+If you're using H5PxAPIkachu, by processing the xAPI statements you're processing at least these personal data items according to art.
+4 GDPR:

+- Actor/name (Full name of the Agent)
+- Actor/Inverse Functional Identifier (email address, openID or account data within the host system)

+Please make sure to account for these items in your GDPR processes and documentation.

 == Installation ==

 Install H5PxAPIkatchu from the Wordpress Plugin directory or via your Wordpress instance and activate it.
 Done.